huohuoren4/docs/python/pytest/further_topics/example_trick/session_fixture.md

-# A session-fixture which can look at all collected tests
+# A session-fixture which can look at all collected tests {#a-session-fixture-which-can-look-at-all-collected-tests}

 A session-scoped fixture effectively has access to all collected test items.
 Here is an example of a fixture function which walks all collected tests and looks if their test class defines a `callme` method and calls it: